How Salesforce compares to the competition

 Complete customer interactions manager.
-Unlimited users and many additional features including campaign management, email marketing, customizable dashboards, support case tracking, and privacy controls.
+Unlimited users and many additional features including campaign management, email marketing, customisable dashboards, support case tracking, and privacy controls.
 Also allows custom object creation and up to five AppExchange apps.

 - Enterprise Edition ($125/user/month)

 Includes Salesforce CRM and Force.com platform features, including workflow and approvals, automation for any business process, complex sales territories, access to additional AppExchange applications, and integration with any system using the Salesforce API.
-Highly customizable.
+Highly customisable.

 - Unlimited Edition ($250/user/month)

 All CRM features accessible across an entire business.
 Offers high-volume data storage, a large number of custom objects, mobile access, unlimited custom tabs and custom apps, as well as 24/7 Premier Support.